 There are, however, relatively rare circumstances in which parenteral nutrition may play a role in patients with advanced cancer.
 Such circumstances have been documented by case reports and small case series and have included patients with gastrointestinal insufficiency due to surgery, radiation therapy, or abdominal carcinomatosis (without impending failure of other organs).
 The decision to initiate parenteral nutrition under these circumstances typically requires a multidisciplinary approach with extensive discussions between healthcare providers and family members.

-With respect to enteral nutrition, Baldwin and others conducted a systematic review and meta-analysis that encompassed 13 studies that altogether included 1414 cancer patients, all of whom either appeared malnourished or appeared at risk for becoming so.
+With respect to enteral nutrition, Baldwin and others conducted a systematic review and meta-analysis encompassing 13 studies that altogether included 1,414 cancer patients, all of whom either appeared malnourished or at risk for becoming so.
 The purpose of this effort was to better understand the role of enteral nutrition among cancer patients who appeared malnourished.
 Enteral nutrition interventions were associated with improvements in weight and energy intake (mean difference in weight = 1.86 kg; 95% confidence interval [CI], 0.25–3.47; P = .02; and mean difference in energy intake = 432 kcal/d; 95% CI, 172–693; P = .001), and they also seemed to have a positive effect on quality of life (emotional functioning, dyspnea, loss of appetite, and global quality of life).
 However, no impact on survival was noted (relative risk = 1.06; 95% CI, 0.92–1.22; P = .43; I2 = 0%; P (heterogeneity) = .56).
 Perhaps one of the main messages to emerge from this study is the large heterogeneity among studies and, hence, the need to undertake more rigorous research in this area.
-This latter point coupled with a lack of survival advantage suggests that enteral nutrition support should continue to be used with select caution in cancer patients.
+This latter point, coupled with a lack of survival advantage, suggests that enteral nutrition support should continue to be used with caution in selected cancer patients.

 Given the positive impact of corticosteroids and progestational agents on cancer anorexia and cachexia and the fact that many patients with advanced cancer die with, and/or of, inanition, the potential prophylactic use of these agents was evaluated.
 A double-blind trial was conducted in which patients with newly diagnosed, extensive-stage small-cell lung cancer were randomized to receive megestrol or placebo along with standard chemoradiation therapy.
 This trial was unable to demonstrate any beneficial effect of megestrol on treatment response, quality of life, or survival.

-Thus, patients should not be treated routinely for cancer anorexia and cachexia outside of a clinical trial.
+Thus, patients should not be prophylactically treated routinely for cancer anorexia and cachexia outside of a clinical trial.
 Rather, such treatment should be reserved for patients in whom anorexia and cachexia are patient-determined, symptomatic clinical problems.